Electro-diesel locomotive: Primarily electric

 This is effectively an electric locomotive with a relatively small auxiliary diesel prime mover intended only for low-speed or short-distance operation.
 For economy, the diesel engine and its generator are considerably smaller than the electric capacity, which occupies most of the interior space of a locomotive.
 Unlike typical diesel locomotives, where the diesel engine is located in the center of the frame, in mainly electric dual-mode locomotives the auxiliary diesel engine and generator can be located at the side of the engine room.

 The output power of a diesel-generator in mainline locomotives of this type is similar to the power of engines of small shunting locomotives (usually no more than 800 kW) and is significantly smaller than the nominal power of electric motors when they are powered from the electric supply.
 For example, the Southern Railway types were of 1600 hp or 'Type 3' rating as electrics, but only 600 hp as diesels.
 Later classes had as much as 2500 hp on electric power, but still the same diesel engines.
 Despite this large difference, their comparable tractive efforts were much closer (around three-quarters as diesels) and so they could start and work equally heavy trains as diesels, but not to the same speeds.

 These locomotives are usually operated on electrified railway lines that have non-electrified sections in the short final part of the route, the so-called "last mile".
-That can be a small branch lines, stations with non-electrified siding tracks or tracks with another type of electrification, lines at cargo terminals, industrial facilities, construction sites, wharves, factories, mines, quarries at loading points where overhead lines cannot be used due to the need to load cargo.
+That can be small branch lines, stations with non-electrified siding tracks or tracks with another type of electrification, lines at cargo terminals, industrial facilities, construction sites, wharves, factories, mines, quarries at loading points where overhead lines cannot be used due to the need to load cargo.
 That eliminates the need to change a mainline locomotive to a shunter locomotive.
 Also in case of a third rail electrification, these locomotives can be used to cross non-electrified gaps (e.g. level crossings) or tracks with unpowered third rail (e.g. at freight yards during shunting operations or on metro lines at night, where the power supply is temporarily switched off for the safety of the working personnel).